X3n0m0rph59/precached/support/config/examples/README.md

 ### precached-aggressive.conf

-Choose this configuration when you have huge amounts of RAM installed.
+Choose this configuration when you have *huge amounts* of RAM installed.
-It does aggressive caching and forces nearly all of your system files to stay resident in RAM.
+With this configuration, precached does aggressive caching and forces nearly all of your system files to stay resident in RAM.

 ### precached-lowmem-dynonly.conf